Bayou Wellness supports all branches of the United States Military, offering affordable rates to you and your family!

 Don't hesitate to call today to discuss your therapy and financial needs!

 Our military defends and protects us, allowing us to do what we do every day with peace of mind.
-If it weren't for our armed forces and the infrastructure and subcultures of the various military branches therein, we civilians would not be able to live the lives we live so freely and with such abandon.
-Because of the millions of men and women who have lost their lives; the millions of spouses, children, and family members who have grieved those losses; the millions of men and women who now suffer both physical disabilities and mental illnesses; the millions of children who have suffered mental illnesses due to losing a parent or fearing a parent's loss; the millions of family members who have been impacted by deployment, losses, injuries, transition, and worry; the millions of military couples whose marriages didn't make it; the millions of spouses and children of service people who have endured stress and anxiety surrounding countless moves and uprooting, which have meant changing schools, friends, doctors, parks, and routines...because of these millions, both past and present, you and I live in the greatest nation in the world.
+If it weren't for our armed forces, we civilians would not be able to live the lives we live so freely and with such peace.
+Because of the millions of men and women who have lost their lives; the millions of spouses, children, and family members who have grieved those losses; the millions of men and women who now suffer both physical disabilities and mental illnesses; the millions of children who suffer from to losing a parent or fearing a parent's loss; the millions of family members who have been impacted by deployment, losses, injuries, transition, and worry; the millions of military couples whose marriages didn't make it; the millions of spouses and children of service people who have endured stress and anxiety surrounding countless moves and uprooting, which have meant changing schools, friends, doctors, parks, and routines...because of these millions, both past and present, you and I live in the greatest nation in the world.
 And these millions made it great...for us.

 There has long been a stigma attached to seeking counseling as a military individual, including as a military spouse.
 As the supreme purpose of the armed forces is to defend and protect, our military men and women are painstakingly trained to be both physically and mentally strong and capable.
 Thus, asking for help somehow vehemently opposes the very nature of their trained function, and translates to, "You are weak and incompetent."
 Let us NOT reinforce this terrible lie.
 The absolute truth is: asking for help is courageous.
 Because it means that you are brave enough to take a risk and allow someone else in to places that need to be explored in order to tend to the one you have been putting aside in order to take care of countless others.